Siskiyou County Small Claims Court, California

 • $5,000 to $10,000 – $75

-Each Superior Court is responsible for one County.
+Each County has its own Superior Court.
 The length of time between when the case is filed and when the hearing is varies for each county in California (and even within each county).
-Generally, you will go to court between twenty and seventy days after the claim is filed.
-But, because of state budget cuts to the court’s budget, these hearings are usually being set well past the seventy day mark (which should give you plenty of time to prepare for the trial).
+Usually, the hearing for your small claims court case should be between twenty and seventy days after the case was filed.
+Because of state cuts to the Siskiyou County Superior Court budget, most hearings are set well past the seventy days.

 How can I prepare for my Small Claims Court Hearing?